Logo

 As the old adage goes, ‘if it’s not broke, don’t fix it’.
 Many will firmly believe that tampering with Suárez while he’s having such a run of form could be devastating.
 One need not look further than the performance of Suárez at his former club to find reassurance.

-While at Luis Suárez played behind Klaas-Jan Huntelaar; a typical number 9.
+While at Ajax Luis Suárez played behind Klaas-Jan Huntelaar; a typical number 9.
 The statistics speak for themselves: 111 goals in 159 games for Suárez while playing behind Huntelaar and a combined 49 Eredivisie goals in 2007-08 for the pair.

 While the difference in quality between Huntelaar and Sturridge can be argued, the fact that Suárez has had this experience should come as a reassuring sign to many Liverpool fans.
 If the Uruguayan was capable of playing in behind a finisher as one-dimensional as the Dutch international there is no reason to doubt the ability of Suárez to continue his form alongside of Sturridge.
 A player as talented as Luis Suárez will be able to adapt to an improvised position and continue to stamp his authority on the game.